 Kageno, meaning “a place of hope” in the Kenyan dialect Dholuo, transforms communities suffering from inhumane poverty into places of opportunity and hope by improving sanitation, providing basic healthcare and elevating living standards by educating and empowering community members through a series of sustainable interdependent programs.
-100% of the net proceeds from the sale of these bracelets go directly to Kageno.
+10% of the net sales from each piece goes directly to Kageno.

 For more information on Kageno, please visit www.kageno.org.

 The Sloane Hospital for Women at NewYork-Presbyterian/ Columbia University Medical Center is a world-renowned facility responsible for over 8,500 deliveries annually.
 One of the first of its kind, The Mothers Center at Sloane Hospital was created under the leadership of Mary DAlton, M.D., to provide comprehensive care and improve outcomes for women facing complicated pregnancies.
 10% of the net sales from each piece goes directly to The NewYork-Presbyterian Sloane Hospital for Women.

 The Tibet Fund, founded in 1981 with the guidance of the Dalai Lama, is a non-profit organization dedicated to helping Tibetans improve their lives and preserve their distinct cultural, religious and national identity.
 The Tibet Fund brings urgently needed resources to the educational, cultural, health and socio-economic institutions that sustain the Tibetan way of life, language and traditions.
 10% of the net sales from each piece goes directly to The Tibet Fund.